Called to Be Free

 "As Herbert Armstrong got older he used doctors a lot.
 Still he continued to teach that it was wrong."
 (Mike Feazell)

 Deborah O'Bryan mentions how her mom died "because she refused to go to the doctor."

 Nothing is said about the thousands of people that died due to this healing doctrine, and how they were taught that they would end up in the lake of fire if they went to doctors.
 Many have health problems to this day because of this teaching.
-HWA was using doctors and it wasn't just when he got "older."
-Other ministers also used doctors.
-There was much hypocrisy going on at the top levels that the members knew nothing about.
+Read this part in "History of the Worldwide Church of God" which tells how HWA and other evangelists were seeing doctors and taking medicine while forbidding members to do so.